Shenandoah Germans: Cuisine

 The Pennsylvania German settlers of Shenandoah brought with them many staples of Pennsylvania Dutch cuisine, such as sauerkraut, apple butter, cabbage served with hot sauce, souse, ponhoss (scrapple), buckwheat pancakes, knödel, rivvels and ham bone pot pie.
 The staple grains were wheat, spelt, and barley.
-In lieu of bear garlic used in Germany, ramps were substituted.
+In lieu of bear garlic used in Germany, they substituted ramps.

 Music

-In 1809, Joseph Funk (a Mennonite of Bernese Swiss descent) and other descendants of the German Anabaptists who had been persecuted during the European wars of religion settled in what is now known as Singers Glen.
-Funk was a well known music teacher and composer, and thanks largely to him, Singers Glen is sometimes considered the birthplace of gospel music in the American South.
+In 1809, Joseph Funk (a Mennonite of Bernese Swiss descent) and other descendants of the German Anabaptists, settled in what is now known as Singers Glen.
+Funk was a well-known music teacher and composer.
+Thanks to his work, Singers Glen sometimes claims to be the birthplace of gospel music in the American South.

 The Joseph Funk House and Singers Glen Historic District are listed on the National Register of Historic Places.

 Religion

 Christianity

-The German-American population of the Shenandoah Valley is overwhelmingly Christian and predominantly Protestant in particular, mostly the Anabaptists.
-While the Mennonites and the Brethren have been the most prominent German Protestant denominations, smaller German denominations have existed such as the Lutherans and the Reformed.
-A minority of German Christians in Shenandoah have been non-Protestant, most notably the German Catholics.
+The German-American population of the Shenandoah Valley is overwhelmingly Christian and predominantly Protestant.
+While the Mennonites and the Brethren have been the most prominent German Protestant denominations, smaller German denominations have existed, such as Lutherans and the Reformed.
+A minority of German Christians in Shenandoah have been non-Protestant, most notably German Catholics.

 Amish

-There has never been a very large Amish population in the Shenandoah Valley, however a small community exists in Stuarts Draft.
-The Beachy Amish Mennonite community in Stuarts Draft has attracted press attention due to a high-profile 2012 kidnapping case involving a Beachy Amish-Mennonite minister from the community.
-Kenneth L. Miller, a Beachy Amish minister, was accused of aiding a woman to violate custody orders by fleeing to Nicaragua, where the woman and her daughter were hosted by missionaries of the sect.
-The woman, Lisa A. Miller (no relation to Kenneth Miller), renounced her lesbianism and had been blocking her ex-partner of many years from any contact with their daughter.
+The Amish population in the Shenandoah Valley has been small, and a community exists in Stuarts Draft.
+The Beachy Amish Mennonite community here attracted press attention due to a high-profile 2012 kidnapping case.
+Kenneth L. Miller, a Beachy Amish minister, was accused of aiding a woman to violate custody orders by fleeing to Nicaragua, where the woman and her daughter were hosted by Amish missionaries.
+The woman, Lisa A. Miller (no relation to the minister), had renounced her lesbianism and had been blocking her ex-partner of many years from any contact with their daughter.
 Kenneth Miller was found guilty and sentenced to 27 months in prison for abetting an international parental kidnapping.